The Man Who Laughs (1928 film): Production

 Following the success of Universal Pictures's 1923 adaptation of Victor Hugo's The Hunchback of Notre-Dame, the company was eager to release another film starring Lon Chaney.
 A treatment adapting The Phantom of the Opera was prepared, but rejected by the Universal executives.
 In its place, Chaney was offered the lead in a film version of Hugo's The Man Who Laughs, to be produced under its French title (L'Homme Qui Rit) out of perceived similarity to Les Misérables.
 The Man Who Laughs, published in 1869, had been subject to significant criticism in both England and France, and was one of Hugo's least successful novels, but it had been filmed twice before.
 Pathé had produced L'Homme qui rit in France in 1908, and the Austrian film company Olympic-Film released a low-budget German version in 1921 as Das grinsende Gesicht.

 Despite Chaney's contract, production did not begin.
 Universal had failed to acquire film rights to the Hugo novel from the French studio Société Générale des Films.
 Chaney's contract was amended, releasing him from The Man Who Laughs, but permitting him to name the replacement film, ultimately resulting in the 1925 The Phantom of the Opera.
 After the success of Phantom, studio chief Carl Laemmle returned to The Man Who Laughs for Universal's next Gothic film "super-production".
 Laemmle selected two fellow expatriate Germans for the project.
 Director Paul Leni had been hired by Universal following his internationally acclaimed Waxworks, and had already proven himself to the company with The Cat and the Canary.
 Countryman Conrad Veidt was cast in the Gwynplaine role that was previously intended for Chaney.
 Veidt had worked with Leni for Waxworks and several other German films, and was well known for his role as Cesare in The Cabinet of Dr. Caligari.
 American actress Mary Philbin, who had played Christine Daaé opposite Chaney in Phantom, was cast as Dea.

 Leni was provided with a skilled crew.
 Charles D. Hall was chosen to design the sets.
 He had previously adapted Ben Carré's stage sets to film for Phantom and had worked with Leni for The Cat and the Canary.
 Jack Pierce became the head makeup artist at Universal in 1926, and was responsible for crafting Gwynplaine's appearance.

 During the sequence where Gwynplaine is presented to the House of Lords, the extras were so moved by Veidt's performance that they burst into applause.

-Universal put over $1,000,000 into The Man Who Laughs, an extremely high budget for an American film of the time.
+Universal put over $1,000,000 into The Man Who Laughs.